GokulVSD/gokulvsd.github.io/_posts/2021-04-20-c++-raii-and-its-implications-part-1.md

 }
 ```

 * `std::shared_ptr`: Allows more than one pointer to point to some memory in heap (or an object) at a time.
-It’ll maintain a Reference Counter, which counts how many
+It maintains a reference counter, which counts how many
-std::shared_ptr point to this object/memory.
-Destructing the std::shared_ptr at the end of a scope reduces the reference count.
+`std::shared_ptr` point to this object/memory.
+Destructing the `std::shared_ptr` at the end of a scope reduces the reference count.
 The raw pointer it wraps is deallocated when the reference count reaches 0.
 It does this by overloading the copy and assignment operator constructors,
 having a raw refCount pointer
 which is an unsigned int, which gets copied over to any new `std::shared_ptr` being created by the copy and assignment constructors.
 You can call `use_count()`